barthap/vigil-local/README.md

 A pre-built binary of Vigil Local is shared in the releases on GitHub.
 You can simply download the latest binary version from the [releases page](https://github.com/valeriansaliou/vigil-local/releases), and run it on your server.

-You will still need to provide the binary with the configuration file, so make sure you have a Vigil Local `config.cfg` file ready somewhere.
+You will still need to provide the binary with the configuration file, so make sure you have a Vigil Local `config.toml` file ready somewhere.

 _The binary provided is statically-linked, which means that it will be able to run on any Linux-based server.
 Still, it will not work on MacOS or Windows machines._